vyfor/cord.nvim/README.md

 - 🔌 **Plugin System** — Extendable with custom plugins, with a plethora of built-in ones out of the box.
 - 📦 **Wide Compatibility** - Compatible with various Discord installations (Snap, Flatpak) and able to work inside [WSL](https://github.com/vyfor/cord.nvim/wiki/Troubleshooting#running-inside-wsl) and [Discord in browser](https://github.com/vyfor/cord.nvim/wiki/Troubleshooting#using-discord-in-browser).
 - 🌍 **Cross-Platform** — Supports Windows, Linux, macOS, and FreeBSD.
-- 🌸 **Rich Icon Collection** — Features 120+ uniquely designed themed icons for 200+ file types and plugins.
+- 🌸 **Rich Icon Collection** — Includes 120+ uniquely designed themed icons for over 200 file types and plugins.
 - 🔁 **Automatic Reconnection** — Able to reconnect to Discord if the connection is lost.